QuantEcon/lecture-python.myst/lectures/finite_markov.md

 p = \frac{\beta}{\alpha + \beta}
 $$

-This is, in some sense, a steady state probability of unemployment --- more on interpretation below.
+This is, in some sense, a steady state probability of unemployment --- more about the  interpretation of this below.

 Not surprisingly it tends to zero as $\beta \to 0$, and to one as $\alpha \to 0$.